microsoft/microcode/docs/samples/robot-avoid-wall.md

 ![when page starts, robot move forward](../images/generated/sample_robot_avoid_wall_page_1_rule_2.png){:class="rule"}

-The robot constantly repots the distance measured by the ultrasonic sonar.
+The robot constantly reports the distance measured by the ultrasonic sonar.
 When the distance changes, the robot sends a message to the microcode program.
 The 2 dots roughly mean 10cm + 2 x 5cm = 20cm (more or less).